migae/boot-gae-template/README.md

 # boot-gae-template

-boot template to generate clojure applications for Google App Engine
+boot template to generate clojure applications for Google App Engine using the boot-gae build tool.

 Usage: